iluwatar/java-design-patterns/intercepting-filter/README.md

 ## Programmatic Example

-Intercepting Filter is a pattern that creates pluggable filters to process common services in a standard manner without requiring changes to core request processing code.
-These filters can perform tasks such as authentication, logging, data compression, and encryption.
+In this article, we delve into the Intercepting Filter Pattern and provide a Java example to illustrate its use.
+This pattern is essential for Java web development, offering a modular approach to handling common services such as logging, authentication, and data compression.

-In the provided code, we can see an example of the Intercepting Filter pattern in the `App`, `FilterManager`, `Client`, and various `Filter` classes.
+The Java implementation of the Intercepting Filter Pattern includes classes like `FilterManager` and `Client`, which facilitate the management and application of filters.
+Each filter in the chain performs specific tasks, ensuring a clean and efficient design.

 The `App` class is the entry point of the application.
 It creates an instance of `FilterManager`, adds various filters to it, and sets it to a `Client`.